Unboxed-Software/solana-course/content/deserialize-custom-data.md

 ### PDA

 PDA stands for Program Derived Address.
-As the name suggests, it refers to an address (public key) derived from a program and some seeds.
-In a previous lesson, we discussed public/private keys and how they are used on Solana.
-Unlike a keypair, a PDA *does not* have a corresponding private key.
+As the name suggests, it refers to an address derived from a program and some seeds.
+In a previous lesson, we discussed public/secret keys and how they are used on Solana.
+Unlike a keypair, a PDA *is not* a public key and *does not* have a corresponding secret key.
 The purpose of a PDA is to create an address that a program can sign for in the same way a user may sign for a transaction with their wallet.

 When you submit a transaction to a program and expect the program to then update state or store data in some way, that program is using one or more PDAs.
 This is important to understand when developing client-side for two reasons: